hypalynx/flagship/README.md

-Styling is generally done directly on the elements where possible with an escape hatch `.unstyled` class to remove it in cases where you might not, for example, want an input to look like an input.
+Styling is generally done directly on the elements where possible with an escape hatch `.unstyled` class to remove it in cases where you might, for example, want an input to *not* look like an input.

 This keeps styles reusable and automatic with an option to move